Safe Air UM Campaign

 UMFA Members Organize for Safe Air on Campus

-For months, UMFA members and staff have been advocating for the university's administration to ensure a safe return to campus.
+UMFA members and staff have been advocating to the university's administration to ensure a safe campus for learning and working during the continuing COVID-19 pandemic.
 These efforts have had moderate success.
-It is clear that UMFA members and supporters need to take action to get President Benarroch to ensure the University of Manitoba is a leader in safe air – a health reform for our times much as clean water and streets were for an earlier age [1].
-That’s why we’re launching the Safe Air campaign.
+It is clear that UMFA members and supporters need to take action to get President Benarroch to ensure the University of Manitoba is a leader in ensuring safe air – a health reform for our times much as clean water and streets were for an earlier age [1].
+That’s why we’re continuing the Safe Air campaign.

-Yet, these protections will not necessarily be in place as we return to campus.
-UM needs to be a leader and act on the basis of the best research to reduce the risk of people working and studying on our campuses becoming infected by this airborne virus.
-Ensuring equitable safe working and learning conditions requires proper ventilation.
-Soon we’ll have lecture halls filled with over 300 people, with few upgrades to ventilation and filtration having been done.
+The UM administration is obligated to take every reasonable measure to protect faculty and staff from workplace hazards, yet, these protections will not necessarily be in place as we return to campus.
+UM needs to be a leader and act on the basis of the best research to reduce the risk of faculty, staff, and students working and studying on our campuses becoming infected by this airborne virus.
+Ensuring equitable and safe working and learning conditions requires proper ventilation and continued masking.
+Few upgrades to ventilation and filtration have been done in UM teaching, learning, and research spaces.
 It is unacceptable for air quality in UM buildings to be below the standards for reducing infection that current science recommends.
-This is why we are calling on President Benarroch and his administration to:
+President Benarroch and his administration to:

 Improved ventilation will not only aid in preventing the spread of SARS-CoV-2 but will also help to prevent the spread of future airborne diseases.

-We are calling on President Benarroch to follow science and prioritize the safety of us all.
-Our community is made up of students, staff, faculty, and administrators with a diversity of interests, backgrounds, and talents.
-We must aim to prevent as many COVID-19 infections on our campuses as possible.
+We are calling on President Benarroch to follow science, prioritize the safety of the university community, and prevent as may COVID-19 infections on our campuses as possible.

 You can make these demands a reality.